 When a pipe is bent inside its elastic limit (no permanent deformation), then it is going to act as a spring and return to its initial shape after the load is removed.
 When the pliers and elbows to a tube system are organized to permit motion, the forces will be a lot less than a straight run.
 Additionally, the turns and offsets necessary for running the pipe from one stage to another to provide some versatility too.
 This inherent flexibility may or might not be sufficient based on individual scenarios.

 Little P.Eng. for Engineering Services proudly presents its Licensed Professional Canadian Piping Stress Engineers; Located in Calgary Alberta, we serve our clients across Canada.
-Our professional piping stress engineers have a bachelor's degree in mechanical / structural engineering and province licence (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
+Our professional piping stress engineers have a bachelor's degree in mechanical / structural engineering and province license (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
 We review, validate, certify and stamp piping and structural packages.

 +1 (587) 802-4050